CartoDB/mobile-sdk/doc/advanced.md

 #### 2. Use PackageManagerListener to get DownloadManager events

-Routing package download cannot be started immediately - SDK needs to get latest definition of packages from Carto online service.
+Routing package download cannot be started immediately - SDK needs to get latest definition of packages from CARTO online service.
 Once this list is received, PackageManagerListener's .onPackageListUpdated() is called.
 This similar to offline map packages - see [call flow diagram](/images/pm_flow.png)

 For this you need to write your own PackageManagerListener, and start offline download in the *onPackageListUpdated* method, where it is sure that package metadata is already downloaded and known.